-ATHLETICS: The development of a strong mind and a healthy body go hand-in-hand at Sachem High School East.
+ATHLETICS: The development of a strong mind and a healthy body go hand-in-hand at Sachem High School North.
 As a result, all students are actively encouraged to participate in our interscholastic program.
-Sachem High School East participates in a wide variety of interscholastic sports such as cross-country, soccer, football, wrestling, basketball, volleyball, gymnastics, baseball, lacrosse and track and field.
-In addition, programs in girls' field hockey, gymnastics, volleyball, basketball, softball, soccer, and track are also offered at the East Campus.
+Sachem High School North participates in a wide variety of interscholastic sports such as cross-country, soccer, football, field hockey, wrestling, basketball, volleyball, gymnastics, baseball, softball, lacrosse and track and field.

 GUIDANCE and COUNSELING SERVICES